garrandall/popular-music-data/tracks/baby-it-s-cold-outside-glee-cast.md

 My brother will be there at the door
 Waves upon a tropical shore
 My maiden aunt's mind is vicious
-Ooh your lips are delicious
+Oh your lips are delicious
 But maybe just a cigarette more
 Never such a blizzard before